 Dr. Jeff Roberts is the former Director of Advanced Energy Technologies at Lawrence Livermore National Laboratory.
-During his 27-year career at Lawrence Livermore National Lab, he served as a staff scientist, Deputy Division Leader for Science and Technology of the Atmospheric, Earth, and Energy Division, as well as the Program Leader for Renewable Energy and Applied Energy Technologies.
+During his 27-year career at Lawrence Livermore National Lab, he served as Program Leader for Renewable Energy and Applied Energy Technologies, Deputy Division Leader for Science and Technology of the Atmospheric, Earth, and Energy Division, and as a staff scientist with over 50 publications and ten patents.

 Dr. Roberts helped found the HPC4Mfg and HPC4EnergyInnovation programs and served as National Laboratory Leadership Council Executive Director from 2017-2019.
 He continues to advise DOE and national laboratory leaders on ways to use national lab capabilities to accelerate innovation and US economic growth in manufacturing.